berserck/homepage/README.md

-This is the repository thata holds my personal home page
+This is the repository that holds my personal home page.

+As this include mainly persona data, there is no license on this repository.